 Captain James Cook named Cape Tribulation because 'here began all our troubles'.
 His barque, Endeavour, struck the Great Barrier Reef and they limped in to Cooktown to make repairs.
-He also named Mount Sorrow behind Cape Tribulation.
+Local folklore suggested that Captainn Cook also named Mt Sorrow, and that he even climbed it to find a way out through the reef.
+We now know that this outstanding sight was named after 1850, and that Cook climbed several hills around the Cooktown region to the north of Cape Tribulation.

 George Dalrymple 'discovered' the Daintree River and named it after a former Queensland Government geologist, Richard Daintree, who was then Queensland's Agent-General in London.
 Oddly, Richard Daintree never visited this area but his geological surveys helped open up many coal and gold mines in later years.